Article

 [math]P_{\text{protein}} = \frac{1}{10^{77}}[/math]

-What does that really mean?
-Imagine taking every single atom in the observable universe, all [math]10^{80}[/math] atoms, and painting one of them red.
-Then all atoms are mixed together, and you reach in blindfolded and grab exactly one.
-The probability of grabbing the red atom is one in [math]10^{80}[/math].
+What does that probability actually mean in concrete, graspable terms?
+Imagine taking every single atom in the observable universe, all [math]10^{80}[/math] atoms, and painting 1 of them red.
+Then all atoms are mixed together, and you reach in blindfolded and grab exactly 1.
+The probability of grabbing the red atom is 1 in [math]10^{80}[/math].

-The probability of producing a single functional protein by chance is only about one thousand times higher than that.
-That is not reassuring.
-One thousand times higher than nearly impossible is still nearly impossible.
+The probability of producing a single functional protein by chance is only about 1,000 times higher than that.
+That comparison is not even remotely reassuring in practice.
+1,000 times higher than nearly impossible is still nearly impossible.
 And that is for a single protein.

 The lottery comparison everyone understands

-Perhaps more graspable through an example many people know: the Powerball lottery in the United States has a jackpot probability of approximately one in three times ten to the eighth, roughly [math]10^{8.5}[/math].
+Perhaps more graspable through an example many people know: the Powerball lottery in the United States has a jackpot probability of approximately 1 in 3 times 10 to the 8th, roughly [math]10^{8.5}[/math].
 Anyone who hits the jackpot once is a multi-millionaire.
-Anyone who hits the jackpot three times in a row, without the lottery commission calling the police, has a probability of [math]10^{25.5}[/math].
+Anyone who hits the jackpot 3 times in a row, without the lottery commission calling the police, has a probability of [math]10^{25.5}[/math].

-To match the probability of a single functional protein, you would need to win the Powerball jackpot nine times in a row:
+To match the probability of a single functional protein, you would need to win the Powerball jackpot 9 times in a row:

 [math]P_{\text{9 Powerballs}} = (10^{-8.5})^9 = 10^{-76.5} approx P_{\text{protein}}[/math]

-Nine times in a row.
+That means winning the jackpot 9 consecutive times in a row.
 No manipulation, no insider knowledge, pure chance.
-That is the probability for one functional protein.
-Now think one step further: the human genome encodes for approximately one hundred thousand functional protein isoforms.
-What happens then?
+That is the probability for 1 functional protein.
+Now think 1 step further: the human genome encodes for approximately 100,000 functional protein isoforms.
+What does the arithmetic produce when we scale to the full genome?

 The multiplication of improbability

-As soon as we want to produce two or more independent proteins by chance, their individual probabilities multiply:
+As soon as we want to produce 2 or more independent proteins by chance, their individual probabilities multiply:

 [math]P_{\text{total}} = (P_{\text{protein}})^N = (10^{-77})^N = 10^{-77N}[/math]